jwoehr/nuqasm2/README.md

 Translates QASM2 source into a Python dictionary.
 * Filepath, datetime, and full source recorded for entire qasm program.
+* The `user_gates` key is the list definitions (if any) of user-defined gates.
-* The `ast` key is the entire program and is a list of element dictionaries, one per element of the program.
+* The `ast` key is the program and is a list of element dictionaries, one per element of the program.
-  * Within each line dict there are keys and values for
+  * Within each dict in `ast` there are keys and values for
     * Line number
     * Original source
     * Element type